-Reducing Loss in the Cold Chain with Real-time Data
+Reducing Food Loss in the Cold Chain with Real-time Data

-Perishable shipments in the supply chain can become temperature-compromised products without a systematic approach to cold chain monitoring and management.
-Oftentimes, it is only when shipments are severely and obviously damaged that the product will be intercepted and appropriate action taken.
+Without a systematic approach to cold chain monitoring and management, perishable food products in the supply chain can become temperature-compromised.
+Often, it is only when shipments are severely and obviously damaged that the product will be intercepted and appropriate action taken.

 The FAO has initially estimated that around 14% of the approximate 3.9 billion tonnes of food produced in the world is lost from post-harvest up to, but excluding, the retail level.
 The FAO further clarifies this loss as “food that is discarded, incinerated or otherwise disposed of along the food supply chain from harvest/slaughter/catch up to, but excluding, the retail level.”